hashchange/jquery.promises/README.md

 ## A caveat

-The `$.Promises` object is not built with performance in mind.
+The `$.Promises` object is not built with maximum performance in mind.
 [Look at the code][src] - you won't see any of the 'low-level' stuff which makes up the jQuery implementation of Deferreds.
 Rather, `$.Promises` is built on top of Deferreds.
-As a result, the code easy to read and maintain, but the implementation is not as efficient as it could be.
+As a result, the code easy to read and maintain, but the implementation is not as efficient as it would otherwise be.
 That's the trade-off.

 ## Build process and tests